 On the 30th anniversary of the enactment of Section 28, I wanted to share my story about what it was like growing up and coming out while Section 28 was still being enforced in UK schools.

-I came out to my parents when I was 15, at a time when Section 28 was still enforced in UK schools and internet chat rooms were my only source of information to gauge what might happen when I told my parents this huge, life-changing secret…
+I came out to my parents when I was 15, at a time when Section 28 was still very much enforced in schools across the UK.
+This meant that access to information and support on LGBTQ+ youth issues was basically non-existent and internet chat rooms were my only source of information to gauge what might happen when I told my parents this huge, life-changing secret…

 Anyway, as I said, they’re AWESOME.
 On a scale of 1 to 10, they’re both an 11.

 No one could ask for better and my coming out story had a happy ending — one that involved my Dad offering to paint his acceptance of his gay daughter on the garage doors, which as lovely as that offer was, wasn’t something I was quite ready for at the time (FYI Dad, if you still feel the need I’ll bring the paint).

 I knew I was gay for almost 2 years before I told my parents.
 I was ‘out’ amongst my friends at school from early year 10, but as the months drew on, and year 10 turned into year 11, I knew it was time to tackle the big one.